DigitalBubblegum/FullstackOpen/part0/0.6/mermaid.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server
-    server-->>browser: [{note created}]
+    server-->>browser: [{message:"note created"}]
     deactivate server

-    Note left of server: The spa.js has functions to render the newly added notes without the need to reload the whole html page
+    Note left of server: The spa.js has functions to render the newly added notes without the need to reload the whole html
 ```